codepath/android_guides/Working-with-the-ImageView.md

 ### Sizing ImageView Controls

-By default, contents of an ImageView control are of a certain size-usually the size of the graphic dimensions.
+By default, contents of an ImageView control are of a certain size -- usually the size of the image dimensions.
 They are also bounded by their layout_width and layout_height attributes.
-You can also specify minimum and maximum height and width attributes:
+You can also specify minimum and maximum height and width attributes with the following:

 ```xml
 <ImageView